Motorola Solutions investor says will support fair bid for company

 Silver Lake was part of a management-led team that took Dell Inc private in 2013 and was part of a consortium that acquired financial software maker SunGard in 2005.

-The private equity firm has also invested in many technology companies including Chinese e-commerce giant Alibaba Group Holding Ltd (BABA.N), chipmaker Avago Technologies Ltd (AVGO.O) and web-hosting company GoDaddy Inc (GDDY.N).
+The private equity firm has also invested in many technology companies including Chinese e-commerce giant Alibaba Group Holding Ltd, chipmaker Avago Technologies Ltd and web-hosting company GoDaddy Inc.

 (Additional reporting by Anya George Tharakan in Bengaluru; Editing by Sayantani Ghosh)